Alameda de Pontevedra: Description

 The Alameda has an oblong or oval surface that runs from the vicinity of the Pontevedra City Hall in the Plaza de España in the direction of San Roque (former Moureiras).
 Lines of trees divide it longitudinally into several parallel promenades.
 Together with the Gran Vía de Montero Ríos, it has an area of 21,000 m2.

 The western side of the Alameda is bounded by a viewpoint that ends in a stone staircase.
 This staircase is flanked by two six-metre high columns on which are placed the effigies of two stone lions bearing the city's coat of arms.
 On the circular walls that delimit this southern part there are mosaics of Tiles made by Carlos Sobrino.
 On the Alameda side of the Gran Via de Montero Ríos is the bandstand.

 Carlos Sobrino created twenty-three tiles for the Alameda de Pontevedra with different landscapes and scenes, both rural and urban, painted in 1927 and made in Seville.
 These mosaics have been completely restored as part of the renovation work that was carried out in the park's surroundings in 2010.

-The scenes illustrate traditional customs and architecture: people in typical costumes, the Hórreos of Combarro, the chapel of Nuestra Señora de la Lanzada or the Plaza de la Leña in the old town of the city, among others.
+The scenes illustrate traditional customs and architecture: people in typical costumes, the Hórreos of Combarro, the chapel of Nuestra Señora de la Lanzada or the Plaza de la Leña in the old town, among others.

 The Alameda is bounded on its eastern side by the monument to the heroes of Puente Sampayo, designed by Julio González-Pola y García in 1911 to mark the first centenary of the Battle of Puente Sampayo against the French.

 The Alameda remains true to its original 19th century design and layout.
 It retains the earthen floor with paths delimited by five rows of trees, mainly poplars, black poplars, plane trees, lime-trees, Alders, Oaks, and two common hawthorn, stone benches and an octagonal bandstand.
 The eastern entrance is presided over by an araucaria heterophylla, a tree about 30 metres high, the largest in the alameda.
 It is separated from the paved boulevard called Gran Vía de Montero Ríos by sections of stone stairs.